awesome-pro/neon-website/content/docs/import/import-from-postgres.md

 ## Reference

-For information about the Postgres client utilities referred to in this topic, refer to the following topics in the Postgres documentation:
+For information about the LangChainclient utilities referred to in this topic, refer to the following topics in the LangChaindocumentation:

 - [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html)
 - [pg_restore](https://www.postgresql.org/docs/current/app-pgrestore.html)